Oxybutynin ER TabletsPronunciation

 Oxybutynin ER Tablets Description

-Oxybutynin chloride is an antispasmodic, muscarinic antagonist.
-Each Oxybutynin Chloride Extended Release Tablet contains 15 mg of oxybutynin chloride USP, formulated as a once-a-day controlled-release tablet for oral administration.
+Oxybutynin chloride extended-release tablets are an antispasmodic, muscarinic antagonist.
+Each oxybutynin chloride extended-release tablet contains 5 mg, 10 mg, or 15 mg of oxybutynin chloride USP, formulated as a once-a-day controlled-release tablet for oral administration.
 Oxybutynin chloride is administered as a racemate of R- and S-enantiomers.

 Oxybutynin chloride is a white crystalline solid with a molecular weight of 393.9.
 It is readily soluble in water and acids, but relatively insoluble in alkalis.